Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Atlanta and its opponents have scored at least 47.5 points just two times this season.
+- Atlanta has combined with its opponents to score more than 47.5 points only twice this year.

 - Miami's games have gone over 47.5 points in two opportunities this season.

-- The two teams combine to score 37.5 points per game, 10.0 less than the over/under in this contest.
+- The two teams combine to score 37.5 points per game, 10.0 less than the total in this contest.

 - These two squads surrender a combined 59.1 points per game, 11.6 more than this contest's over/under.

-- Falcons games this season feature an average total of 48.0 points, a number 0.5 points higher than Sunday's over/under.
+- The average total in Falcons games this season is 48.0, 0.5 points more than Sunday's over/under of 47.5.

-- In 2020, games involving the Dolphins have averaged a total of 45.5 points, 2.0 fewer than this game's set over/under.
+- The 47.5 over/under in this game is 2.0 points higher than the 45.5 average total in Dolphins games this season.

 Falcons stats and trends

-- Thus far this season Atlanta has two wins against the spread.

-- The Falcons have been favored by 2.5 points or more two times this season and covered the spread in one of them.
+- This season, the Falcons have one ATS win in two games as a favorite of 2.5 points or more.

-- Atlanta's games this year have gone over the point total three times in five opportunities (60%).
+- Atlanta's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Dolphins.